JovanJose02/Data-AI/README.md

   Top predictors: Math, Reading, Writing Scores, Test Prep, Parental Education
   I used feature importance BECAUSE it highlights the most influential features.

-## Reflections Incorporated

-Each section contains:

-- "I used ___ BECAUSE ___" statements for:
-  - Visualization choices
-  - Feature selection decisions
-  - Modeling strategies
-  - Evaluation metrics

-These statements demonstrate data literacy, modeling rationale, and explainability, essential for professional data science and machine learning portfolios.

 ## Final Reflections & Takeaways

-- “I noticed that there was a lot of missing data, so I used row deletion imputation BECAUSE the remaining data was sufficient and it avoided bias.”
 - Used multiple visualizations to uncover gender, subject, and socioeconomic patterns
 - Applied regression to confirm reading-writing score correlations
 - Built and compared multiple classification models